 Hello my web friends!

-Many, many, many of you are asking me about stock photography and I thought it would be easiest to write you a post about it.
-So if you’re interested in the stock photo business, pour yourself a nice espresso drink, pull up a chair and get yourself comfortable because I’m about to bombard you with information.
+Many, many, many of you are asking me about selling stock food photography and I thought it would be easiest to write you a post about it.
+So if you’re interested in the stock food photo business, pour yourself a nice espresso drink, pull up a chair and get yourself comfortable because I’m about to bombard you with information.

-I have been a stock photographer since 2009 and I am licensing my food photos to buyers either directly (i.e. a buyer purchases a license directly from me) or through stock photo agencies (i.e. a buyer purchases a license for one of my photos from an agency that I have a contract with).
+I have been a stock food photographer since 2009 and I am licensing my food photos to buyers either directly (i.e. a buyer purchases a license directly from me) or through stock photo agencies (i.e. a buyer purchases a license for one of my photos from an agency that I have a contract with).

-There are many things to know and consider when licensing photos as stock and I’ve put together the main points below.
+There are many things to know and consider when licensing your food photos as stock and I’ve put together the main points below.
 I hope they are helpful, clear and answer the questions you have, but if not, please let me know in the comments.
 I’ll be happy to continue the conversation about this topic. :)

-How does a stock photo sale work?
-When a buyer purchases a stock photo she doesn’t buy the actual photo, instead she buys a license to the photo and that license allows her to use that photo.
+How does a stock food photo sale work?
+When a buyer purchases a stock food photo she doesn’t buy the actual photo, instead she buys a license to the photo and that license allows her to use that photo.
 The copyright to the photo stays with the photographer.

 What types of licenses can a buyer purchase?
 There are two main types of stock photo licenses, one is called rights-managed (RM) and the other royalty-free (RF).
 (Royalty-free is a misnomer because it doesn’t mean free (as in no cost)).